jet-dev-team/drupal-dockerizer/README.md

 ### Remove containers and their data

-To remove everytying and start from scratch you can use `reset.yml` playbook.
+To remove everything and start from scratch you can use `reset.yml` playbook.
 It's an equivalent of `docker-compose down` command.
 This command will not remove your code.
 Please, note this command requires `sudoers` permissions.

 ```bash
 ansible-playbook reset.yml --ask-become-pass
 ```

-After reseting your environment you have to run `main.yml` playbook again to spin up your environment.
+After resetting your environment you have to run `main.yml` playbook again to spin up your environment.

 ### How to run commands inside containers